CS 473: Homework Policies

 The course staff must critically examine several thousand pages of homework submissions this semester!
 We desperately need your help to make sure homeworks are graded and returned quickly.
 If you have any questions or concerns about these policies, please don't hesitate to ask in lecture, during office hours, or on Piazza.

 I apologize in advance for the length of this document.
-Most of this stuff is obvious to almost everybody, but after teaching this class for many years, I've seen a lot of strange things.
+Most of this stuff is obvious to almost everybody, but after teaching algorithms for a couple of decades, I've seen a lot of strange things.

 We will not accept late homework for any reason.